dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: The primary purpose of validating requirements in a project is to:
 A: Verify that the solution fulfills the specified requirements.
-B: Confirm adherence to organizational quality standards.
+B: Confirm adherence to organizational quality standards and policies.
 C: Ascertain that the requirements align with business value objectives.
 D: Ensure the final solution delivers organizational value.
 Answer: C